-- 1. We will review and evaluate the original bond initiatives placed before the voters for both the 2001 and 2005 bond elections to determine the scope of projects that are approved through the bond.
-We will review and evaluate the District's approved policies and procedures related to the bond activity.
-We will select a representative sample of the actual expenditures incurred through the Bond Funds to determine compliances with the bond initiatives and the approved policies and procedures.
+- 1. We reviewed and evaluated the original bond initiatives placed before the voters for both the 2001 and 2005 bond elections to determine the scope of projects that are approved through the bond.
+We reviewed and evaluated the District's approved policies and procedures related to the bond activity.
+We selected a representative sample of the actual expenditures incurred through the Bond Funds to determine compliances with the bond initiatives and the approved policies and procedures.
 In the event any questionable expenditures are identified, we will recommend that the District obtain the opinion of legal counsel as to the legality of the expenditure to the Bond Funds. - 2.
-Verify that the expenditures of funds were accounted for separately in the accounting records to allow for accountability. - 3.
-Select all salary transactions and determine, based on personnel or payroll records and time sheet, amounts expended were in support of the 2001 and 2005 bond elections and not for District general administration or operations.
+Verified that the expenditures of funds were accounted for separately in the accounting records to allow for accountability. - 3.
+Selected all salary transactions and determine, based on personnel or payroll records and time sheet, amounts expended were in support of the 2001 and 2005 bond elections and not for District general administration or operations.

-1. We included 67 percent of all general expenditures charged to the Bond Funds for the 2013-2014 fiscal year in our examination.
+1. We included 81 percent of all expenditures charged to the Bond Funds for the 2015-2016 fiscal year in our examination.
 Based upon our examination of actual invoices and purchase orders, there were no exceptions noted in the District's procedures related to the disbursement of the Bond Funds.
 The District used formal bid procedures for those contracts over the construction bid level requirements and informal bid procedures for those contracts below the construction bid level to select contractors for the various projects in accordance with Education Code requirements and District policy.